Transition Home: Laura and Vicki’s Story

 Meet Laura and Vicki: Two best friends searching for independence.

-In 2014, the Charles Lea Center in Spartanburg, S.C., began a transition program that helps individuals make the move into their own homes and live independently.
-Both women expressed interest in having their own apartment and performing their own daily living skills.
+In 2014, the Charles Lea Center in Spartanburg, S.C., began a transition program to help individuals with disabilities make the move into their own homes.
+Both Laura and Vicki had expressed interest in having their own apartment and performing their own daily living skills.
+To get ready for this new level of independence, the two women moved into one of Charlea Lea’s transition homes.

 What is a Transition Home?